Boston, MA

 Cameras | ✓ |

 To address consumer-level demand for commercial sex, which drives both prostitution and sex trafficking markets, the Boston Police Department began conducting street-level reverse stings in 1976.
 By the mid-1980s, city officers were among the most proactive and aggressive departments in the nation to utilize the tactic.
-Police began conducting frequent and large-scale john stings as part of an ongoing initiative known as “Operation Squeeze.”
+Police began conducting frequent and large-scale “john stings” as part of an ongoing initiative known as “Operation Squeeze.”
 The operations, which deployed one or more undercover female officers as decoys, were conducted on a near monthly basis.
-When asked why BPD strategy targeted sex buyers over sellers, one officer noted “[prostituted women] are not doing it because they enjoy it, they’re doing it to support [themselves]… and they wouldn’t be walking the streets if there were no customers” (Boston Globe, May 1994).
+When asked why BPD strategy targeted sex buyers over sexually exploited survivors, one officer noted “[prostituted women] are not doing it because they enjoy it, they’re doing it to support [themselves]… and they wouldn’t be walking the streets if there were no customers” (Boston Globe, May 1994).

-At the same time, local officials and law enforcement furthered efforts by testing several new policies designed to deter johns from soliciting in the first place.
-In the early 1980s, the city experimented with sending “Dear John” letters to the homes of offenders, notifying other residents and family members of the arrest.
-In 1994, city officials (led by Mayor Thomas Menino) endorsed the airing of johns’ court arraignments on public access cable.
+At the same time, local officials and law enforcement furthered efforts by testing several new policies designed to deter sex buyers from soliciting.
+In the mid-1970s, the city experimented with sending “Dear John” letters to the homes of offenders, notifying other residents and family members of the arrest.
+In 1994, city officials (led by Mayor Thomas Menino) endorsed the airing of court arraignments for sex buyers on public access cable.
 Though both failed to gain traction, similar shaming techniques are still employed.
-As of 2012, sex buyers may have their names released to local media outlets and/or posted to the BPD’s official website.
+As of 2012, buyers may have their names released to local media outlets and/or posted to the BPD’s official website.

 The landscape of Boston’s commercial sex market has also changed substantially.
 Once concentrated in the city’s “Combat Zone” (a stretch of the downtown area historically associated with adult theaters, pornography shops and street prostitution), Boston’s prostitution activity has become much less centralized in recent years, as increased policing and city ordinances have successfully “cleaned up” areas once favored by solicitors.
 In response, the BPD has expanded its strategy to incorporate new areas for targeted surveillance, such as Dorchester Avenue.
 In their efforts, officers have engaged with community members and frequently utilize residents’ tips about suspected prostitution activity.